honeydipper/honeydipper/docs/developer.md

 }
 ```

-Note that, the reply is send in a go routine, it is useful if you want to make your code async.
+Note that the reply is sent in a go routine; it is useful if you want to make your code asynchronous.